top of page

 "The Autonomous Identity Platform," says the feature header.

-But look close.
+But look closer.
 It's the simple word - "The" - which shouldn't be underestimated.
 In a tagline like this, it's important subtext.
 It's communicating Lumos autonomous identity as 'the one, the only, the original standard of the industry.'

 This is a charismatic example of how to confidently communicate your position as market leader.